Charterhouse/private-blockchain/README.md

 ![SwarmCreate_Size](private-blockchain-assets/SwarmCreate_Size.png)

 Finally, set the Swarm Manager and Swarm Worker properties.
-We use a `t2.micro` instance for the manager (where we only intend to run the bootnode and the visualiser), and `t2.medium` for the worker nodes:
+We use a `t2.micro` instance for the manager (where we only intend to run the bootnode and the visualizer), and `t2.medium` for the worker nodes:

 ![SwarmCreate_Properties](private-blockchain-assets/SwarmCreate_Properties.png)